 20 Edible and Medicinal Plants and Fungi to Forage in Spring

 Before you begin foraging or wildcrafting, it’s really important to get a guidebook to use as a reference.
-You can find my favorite foraging guidebooks here.
+You can find my favorite foraging guidebooks here and also some of the best foraging books for kids here.

 Dandelions (Taraxacum officinale) are the quintessential spring foraging plant, with edible and medicinal flowers, leaves, and roots!
 They are super easy to identify, and any look-a-likes are edible and medicinal as well, so no worries there.